Board of Directors

-Born 1976.
-Christian Frick is a Board member in Nordnet since 2017.
-He is a Partner at NC Advisory AB, advisor to Nordic Capital Funds, and a Board member in among others Resurs Holding AB, NNB Intressenter AB and MFEX Mutual Funds Exchange AB.
+Christian Frick is born in 1976.
+Christian is a board member in Nordnet since 2017.
+He is a Partner at NC Advisory AB, advisor to Nordic Capital Funds, and a Board member in among others the Nordax Group, Resurs Holding AB and MFEX Mutual Funds Exchange AB.
 Christian has previously worked within Investment Banking at Morgan Stanley.

 Chairman of the board

-The Chairman manages the work of the Board to ensure that this is carried out in accordance with laws and regulations.
-The Chairman monitors the operations in consultation with the CEO and is responsible for ensuring that other Board members receive the information they need to maintain high levels of quality in discussions and decisions.
-The Chairman also takes part in evaluation and development issues concerning the senior executives of the Group.
+The Chairman manages the work of the Board to ensure that this is done efficiently and in accordance with legislation and regulations.
+The Chairman monitors operations in consultation with the CEO and is responsible for ensuring that other members receive the information they need to maintain high levels of quality in discussions and decisions.
+The Chairman ensures that the Board’s work is evaluated annually and verifies that the Board’s decisions are implemented effectively.

 Composition of the board

-At the Annual General Meeting on 26 April 2018 it was resolved that the Board would consist of seven regular members and no deputies.
+At the Annual General Meeting on 23 April 2020 it was resolved that the Board would consist of eight regular members and no deputies.
 The CEO is not a member of the Board but attends Board meetings and presents reports to it.
 The company’s General Counsel usually acts as the secretary at the Board meetings.
 Where necessary, other company officials also present reports.

 The board’s procedures

 Evaluation of the work of the board

-The Board’s work procedure also states that an annual evaluation of the work of the Board should take place by means of a systematic and structured process.
-For 2017, the Chairman has ensured that the work of the Board has been evaluated.
+The rules of procedure state that an annual evaluation of the work of the Board should take place by means of a systematic and structured process.
+For 2019, the Chairman has ensured that the work of the Board has been evaluated through self-evaluation.

 Board control over financial reporting